William Jowitt, 1st Earl Jowitt: Divided loyalties (1931–1939)

 When the Labour government split over the financial crisis in 1931, Jowitt was one of only a handful of Labour MPs to follow MacDonald into the National Government.
 He was uncomfortable in a coalition with the Conservatives but believed that the proposed spending cuts causing the split were necessary, and the coalition was necessary to force them through.
 Like others who joined the National Government, he was expelled from the Labour Party.

 He was made a Privy Councillor but found himself in a difficult electoral position when he could not secure the withdrawal of the Conservative candidate in Preston in the 1931 general election.
 He thus stood instead as the National Labour candidate for the Combined English Universities, but there too, he competed with other candidates supporting the National Government and was defeated.
 MacDonald persuaded Jowitt to remain as Attorney General in the hope that a new seat could be found to maintain the handful of National Labour positions in the government, but that proved impossible and Jowitt stepped down.
 He was replaced as Attorney General in January 1932 and returned to the Bar.
 Though relatively new to the party, Jowitt greatly regretted the split with Labour.
 He remained close to MacDonald, but after Stanley Baldwin became Prime Minister in 1935, Jowitt began campaigning for Labour.

 A number of constituency Labour Parties attempted to nominate him as their candidate for the general election that year, but he was still expelled.
 Unable to stand for Labour, he refused to stand for any other party or as an independent.

 Jowitt was readmitted to the Labour Party in November 1936.
 Still a public figure, he was a critic of the National Government's policy of appeasement, and in 1937, he called for the state control of the arms industry and rapid rearmament to face the growing threat of fascism on the Continent.

 In February 1939 he called for the recreation of the Ministry of Munitions.
-In October, he was adopted as Labour's candidate at a by-election in Ashton-under-Lyne and was duly elected, unusually unopposed.
+In October, he was adopted as Labour's candidate at a by-election in Ashton-under-Lyne and was elected unopposed, due to the war-time electoral pact.